 The ‘continuity’ benefit is transferable between funds and allowance is made for small gaps in cover.
 The maximum loading is 70% and that loading would apply to anyone who first takes out health insurance at age 65 or more.
 As previously mentioned, the loading is removed once a person has held private health insurance for 10 years.

-There are exceptions or consideration for special circumstances which apply to the LHC rule:
+There are exceptions or consideration for special circumstances which apply to the LHC loading rule:

-- A period of 1,094 days of leeway is provided over your lifetime to allow for:
+- A period of 1,094 days of absence is provided over your lifetime to allow for:

 - A policy being moved between one provider to another.